TMJ Treatment St. George, MO

 Get Started with TMJ Treatment in St. George, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
-Our individualized, patient-centered TMJ treatment in St. George, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
+Our personalized, patient-centered approach to TMJ treatment in St. George, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
 We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.

 Services Offered